simonask/rx-ranges/README.md

   reach their end.
 - `zip()`: Produce tuples of values from multiple input ranges, until one of the ranges reaches its end.
-- `flatten()`: Return a range flattening one level of nesting in a range of ranges.

 ### Aggregators